-Although most schools offer dorm room ideas and guidelines on what to do and bring to your dorm, there are some universal tips you can only learn from experience.
+Although most schools offer dorm room ideas and guidelines on what to do and bring to your dorm, there are some universal tips we have only learned from experience.

 1. Don’t Loft Your Bed Without Considering These Factors…

 Many students love loft beds because they are raised allowing you to have a whole other space under your bed you can use for an office, kitchen, living room, or just extra storage.

 While loft beds may come standard in some dorms, others give you the option of renting one for an additional fee per semester (usually $100-$150).

 You can also purchase bed risers like these to create extra room and storage under your standard bed.

 While risers and lofting beds are all the rage online for dorm room design and decor, before you jump to get one, there are SERIOUS factors you need to consider:

 - ARE YOU GOING TO COLLEGE IN EARTHQUAKE COUNTRY?

 When an earthquake hits you could get seriously hurt jumping or falling out of bed especially if you’re not used to them.